cmaxw/devchat-eleventy/src/my-javascript-story/mjs-125-dan-pastori.md

 ---
 On this episode of My JavaScript Story is Charles talks to Dan Pastori, Co-Founder, Software Architect at 521 Dimensions.

+Charles asks about Dan's average day and what his life looks like before diving into his coding journey.
+Dan talks about how he got into web development.
+Dan taught himself PHP and JavaScript.

+Charles talks about the Views on Vue episode Dan was on [VoV 012: Re-using VueJS Mixins and Filtering Google Map Data with Dan Pastori](<VoV 012: Re-using VueJS Mixins and Filtering Google Map Data with Dan Pastori>), and wants to know how Dan got into Vue.
+Dan compares learning times of Vue and Angular and mentions he learned Vue in a week as opposed to the months he spent learning Angular.

 **Host:** Charles Max Wood

 **Joined by Special Guest:** Dan Pastori